-Group as a lessee (applicable after 1 January 2019)
+Group as a lessee

 The Group assesses at contract inception whether a contract is, or contains, a lease.
 That is, if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.